danrustia11/agriapp_iot/2_creating_a_database.md

-# Setting up your RPi
+# Creating a MySQL database

 Please make sure that you have accomplished 1_environment_setup.md before proceeding to this step.<br/>